charite-uwatwembi/Codewars_Katas/README.md

-I have been actively working on several javascript codewars katas.😊
+been actively working on several javascript codewars katas.😊